 The Salkantay trek is an alternative for the Inca trail, as both trails end at Machu Picchu.
 The trek reaches a height of 4650 meters on its first two days and passes three snowy mountain tops.
 The third and fourth day you walk through densely overgrown jungle in tropical circumstances.
 You pass beautiful waterfalls, fruit and coffee plantations.
 The fifth day is for visiting Machu Picchu.
 The Salkantay trek masters the Inca trail in its nature beauty, diversity and rest and is physically more demanding.

 Choquequirao is Quechua for "Golden Cradle," although this is probably not its original Inca name.
 The mysterious and dazzling Inca city of Choquequirao is located in the beautiful landscape of Vilcabamba over the Apurimac River Canyon in Peru.
 It is another "lost city of the Incas" in South America.
 It is located on a ridge spur almost 1750m above the raging glacier-fed Apurimac River and surrounded by towering snow-capped peaks.
 According to historians, Choquequirao was the dwelling of the last rebel Incas of Vilcabamba, and like Machu Picchu, the Spanish probably never discovered it.
 This route offers a formidable trek across diverse ecosystems.
 You will enjoy beautiful views of the snow-capped peaks of the Vilcabamba Range.
 Choquequirao is 47 km away from the little town Cachora, where the trail starts.
-The trail takes 4 to 5 days and is a real challenge!
+The trail takes 5 days and is a real challenge!

 The Ausangate trek is a long hike around the biggest mountain in southern Peru: the broad and majestic Ausangate (6384m).
 The trek offers glimpses of high altitude wildlife and pastoral people living with their animals, quietly apart from the turmoil of the modern world.
 You pass ice walls, a glacier, the cascades of a frozen river and numerous springs of hot and medicinal underground water.
 Besides that you have breathtaking views over the surrounding countryside of Peru, looking down into fertile valleys and across the Vilcanota mountains.
 You may observe rare Andean wildlife in the high wilderness, such as vicuña, vizcacha, condors, flamingos, Andean geese, and ibises.